How to update your catalog

 <DOCUMENT_ID>

 with the required unique identifier of the document to apply a partial update operation to.
-Therefore, you should make sure that all your items contain adocumentId
+Therefore, you should make sure that all of your items contain adocumentId

 <PARTIAL_UPDATE_OPERATOR>